 These 3,143 county-level series measure the percentage of a racial group’s population in a county who would have to move Census tracts for each tract in that county to have the same percentage of that group as the whole county.
 Jahn, Schmid and Schra originally developed this process of measuring racial equalization in 1947.
 The U.S. Census Bureau’s American Community Survey provides the composite county- and tract-level data.

-- Teaching Environmental Economics | Bring FRED into the Classroom | October 2020
+- Teaching About Diversity in Data | Bring FRED into the Classroom | February 2023

-- Teaching the Economics of Wealth| Bring FRED into the Classroom | September 2020
+- Teaching About Adjusting for Inflation | Bring FRED into the Classroom | January 2023

 - FRED Expands Senior Loan Officer Opinion Survey

 - Changes to Freddie Mac Dataset in FRED

 - Teaching About Income and Wealth Inequality | Bring FRED into the Classroom | November 2022